 Gillian Easson, co-founder of Creative Dundee

 Where to study in Dundee

-Dundee has two universities - the University of Dundee and University of Abertay Dundee, both world renowned and highly respected institutions and both heavily involved in supporting the local creative industries.
+Dundee has two universities - the University of Dundee and the University of Abertay Dundee, both world-renowned and highly respected institutions and both heavily involved in supporting the local creative industries.
 The University of Dundee has one of the top art schools in the UK - the Duncan of Jordanstone College of Art and Design.

 As the Sunday Times University Guide once said: "Dundee is one of the prize catches in higher education... so apply soon for one of the best university experiences."
 It certainly makes me want to go back to university!
 Also worth noting is Dundee College who offer modern apprenticeships and courses covering a range of subjects, including performing arts.

 Dundee has firmly placed itself on the map for the UK's growing startup culture.
 There is a hell of a lot going on up here.
 Back in the '80s, the city suffered the loss of 10,000 jobs after the closure of its shipyards and the death of the local carpet manufacturing and jute industries.
 To combat unemployment and economic doom, Dundee was declared an Enterprise Zone and what followed was a growing tech scene.
 The first Sinclair ZX Spectrums were produced here, don't you know.

 Thirty years later and you've got thriving digital and gaming industries in Dundee.
 Rockstar North - developer of Lemmings and Grand Theft Auto (Remember the name!
 Tommy Vercetti!) - was founded in Dundee as DMA Design by David Jones, an undergrad from the University of Abertay Dundee.
 Other local game development studios include Denki, Ruffian Games, Dynamo Games, 4J Studios and Cohort Studios.
 And because of all this digital sch-nizzle, you've got a growing local startup scene.
 Boom!